-License Agreement with GenStem Therapeutics, Inc.
+License Agreement with Papillon Therapeutics, Inc. (previously GenStem Therapeutics, Inc.)

 In October 2017, we entered into a license agreement with GenStem Therapeutics, Inc., or GenStem, pursuant to which GenStem granted us an exclusive worldwide license, subject to certain retained rights, under certain intellectual property rights owned or controlled by GenStem related to our cystinosis program, including certain rights licensed to GenStem from the University of California, San Diego, to develop, commercialize and sell products for use in the treatment of cystinosis.
 Under the terms of the agreement, we must use commercially reasonable efforts to develop and commercialize one or more licensed products in the United States and in at least one country from other specified markets.
 We also agreed to comply with certain access requirements consistent with the California Institute for Regenerative Medicine regulations and to manufacture certain licensed products substantially in the United States.
+In October 2021, we received noticed that the license agreement with GenStem had been assigned to Papillon Therapeutics, Inc., or Papillon.

 As consideration for the license, we paid an initial license fee in the amount of \$1.0 million and are required to make payments upon completion of certain development milestones up to an aggregate of \$16.0 million.
 For example, in November 2019 we made a \$2.0 million payment in connection with the dosing of the first patient in the investigator-sponsored Phase 1/2 clinical trial of AVR-RD-04 in cystinosis in the United States.
-Additionally, we will pay to GenStem a tiered mid to high-single digit royalty percentage on annual net sales of licensed products as well as a low double-digit percentage of sublicense income received from certain third party sublicensees.
+Additionally, we will pay to Papillon a tiered mid to high-single digit royalty percentage on annual net sales of licensed products as well as a low double-digit percentage of sublicense income received from certain third party sublicensees.
 Our royalty obligation expires on a licensed product-by-licensed product and country-by-country basis on the eleventh anniversary of the first commercial sale of such licensed product in such country or the expiration of the last valid claim under the licensed patent rights covering such licensed product in such country, which is currently projected to occur in 2038, whichever is later.

-Unless terminated earlier, our license agreement with GenStem will terminate upon the expiration of our royalty obligation for all licensed products throughout the world.
-Either we or GenStem may terminate the license agreement if the other party commits a material breach and fails to cure such breach within a certain period of time.
-In addition, we may terminate the agreement for any reason upon notice to GenStem.
+Unless terminated earlier, our license agreement with Papillon will terminate upon the expiration of our royalty obligation for all licensed products throughout the world.
+Either we or Papillon may terminate the license agreement if the other party commits a material breach and fails to cure such breach within a certain period of time.
+In addition, we may terminate the agreement for any reason upon notice to Papillon.